-U.S. pet food makers provide more than 20,000 jobs in facilities across the United States and are strong economic drivers for local communities.
+U.S. pet food makers provide more than 30,000 jobs in facilities across the United States. and are strong economic drivers for local communities.
 Part of this contribution is a result of the ability to offer safe, high-quality dog and cat food to pet lovers around the world.
-In 2015, global sales of pet food reached approximately $1.3 billion.
+In 2017, global exports of U.S. pet food reached approximately $1.4 billion.

-Creating new markets enables our members to keep and grow good jobs here in the United States.
-This is why we advocate for U.S. government policies that promote free and open markets.
-PFI supports initiatives such as the Trans-Pacific Partnership Agreement (TPP) which offers greater opportunities for our members in countries like Canada, Chile, Japan, Peru and Vietnam.
+Creating new markets enables PFI members to keep and grow good jobs here in the United States.
+This is why we advocate for policies that promote free and open markets.
+PFI supports initiatives such as the U.S.-Mexico-Canada Agreement (USMCA), which advances tariff-free trade.
 We also strongly support U.S. efforts to promote science as the basis for regulations related to food safety and animal health.

 PFI’s members are committed to providing safe and wholesome pet food, both in the United States and abroad.
 In 2014, we partnered with like-minded pet food trade associations around the world to form the Global Alliance of Pet Food Associations (GAPFA) to promote the trade of safe pet food products.